Delhi Police: Organisation

-Before 1948 Delhi was part of Punjab Police.
+Before 1948 Delhi was a part of Punjab Police.

 1948–1966

 In 1948, the Delhi Police was restructured.
 Mr D.W.
 Mehra became the first chief of Delhi Police.
 The strength of the Delhi Police in 1951 was about 8,000 with one Inspector General of Police (IGP) and eight Superintendents of Police (SP).
 In 1956 a post of Deputy Inspector General of Police was created.
 In 1961, the strength of Delhi police was over 12,000.

 In 1966, the Delhi Police on the basis of the Khosla Commission Report was reorganized.
 Four police districts, namely, North, Central, South and New Delhi were created.
 In 1978, the Delhi Police Act was passed and the Commissioner System was introduced with effect from 1 July 1978.

 J.N.
 Chaturvedi, with rank of IGP, became first Commissioner of Delhi Police from October 1978 – Jan 1980.